wpmetabox/docs/_docs/extensions/meta-box-group.md

 } );
 ```

-## How to get meta value of a sub-field
+## Getting sub-field value

-To get meta value of a sub-field, you need to get meta value of the group.
+To get sub-field value, you need to get meta value of the group.
 This is done with following code:

 ```php
 $group_value = rwmb_meta( 'group_id' );